tutzlima/tutzlima/README.md

 Some information about me:

-- IC Scholar at the Laboratório de Humanidades Digitais (LABHDUFBA) at the Federal University of Bahia.
+- IC Scholar at the Digital Humanities laboratory (LABHDUFBA) at the Federal University of Bahia.

 - Currently in the second semester of Social Sciences.